arommers/push_swap/README.md

 `pa`\
 `sa`

-These moves are realized by pointer manipulation of our linked lists.

 ## Approach

-- Parsing, put numbers in stack A if no errors are detected.
+- Parsing, put all numbers in stack A if no errors are detected.
 Each individual number/value was stored in a node of a linked list.
+One list to represent stack A and an empty list to represent stack B..
 - Assign an index to each node and respective value.
 - Check if the numbers in Stack A are all sorted.
 If so, end the program without printing anything otherwise sort and print the executed moves to the `STDOUT`.
+The sortin is done through the moves or operations mentioned above and realized by pointer manipulation of our linked list.

 When approaching the Push Swap project, one of the biggest challenges was deciding which sorting algorithm to use.
 The amount of algorithms to choose from, each with its own strengths and weaknesses, are plenty.
 However, at the time, I had limited knowledge of the efficiency of these algorithms, so it was challenging to make an informed decision.